spanag/eden/README.md

 Use environment variable `BUILD=release` or `BUILD=debug` to run a production or debugging build of the program executable, respectively.
 The executable will be available on `bin/eden.<build>.<compiler>.cpu.x`

-If the NeuroML Python package `pyNeuroML` is installed, a Python wrapper for EDEN, `eden_tools`, can also be installed - run `pip` on directory `testing/python_package` .

 If MPI is also installed, a MPI-enabled version of EDEN (with hybrid MPI/OpenMP parallelization) can be built, by running `make` with the `USE_MPI` flag.

 Alternatively, Docker images with EDEN and an assortment of tools are available and can also be built, for containerized environments.
 The Dockerfiles are available on the `testing/docker` folder, and they can be built in the proper order through the Makefile in the folder.